iagoleal/iagoleal.github.io/content/posts/shower-thoughts-averages.md

 are certainly the _Gaussian Random Variables_.
 Among their fundamental properties is that their distribution is uniquely defined by its mean and standard deviation[^std-sigma].
-This part is only my opinion and no mathematics but I like to think that what makes them so special is that they can be recovered solely  by knowing their approximation by a constant and how far off this approximation is.
+This part is only my opinion and no mathematics, but I like to think that what makes them so special is that they can be recovered solely by knowing their approximation by a constant and how far off this approximation is.

 [^std-sigma]: Or variance if you prefer it squared.

-Until now we have only been looking for distances and orthogonal projections but the inner product also tells us about the angle between two vectors!
+Until now, we have only been looking for distances and orthogonal projections.
+Nevertheless, the inner product also tells us about the angle between two vectors!
 From Euclidean Geometry, we know that the angle $\theta$ between two vectors satisfies